deanishe/alfred-workflow/_sources/guide/variables.rst.txt

     only consider variables you have set on the objects yourself, not those set by upstream workflow elements or the configuration sheet.

+    The reason for this is that Alfred-Workflow cannot distinguish between workflow variables and real environment variables.

+    For example, if you call ``os.getenv('HOME')``, you will get the user's home directory, but ``{var:HOME}`` will not work in Alfred elements.

+    By restricting its scope to variables it has set itself, Alfred-Workflow can guarantee that if ``getvar('xyz')`` works, ``{var:xyz}`` will also work in downstream Alfred elements.

 .. _example-variables: